ardos-os/easydrm/README.md

 - `EasyDRM::should_update()` – returns true once per cycle when the fastest refresh-rate group has committed.

 See `examples/basic.rs` and `examples/custom_context.rs` for end-to-end loops.

-## Design Principles

-- No automatic rendering—users decide exactly when and how to render.
-- No UI toolkit logic—just buffers, events, and explicit synchronization.
-- Works with any renderer (OpenGL, Skia, Clay, custom software) as long as it can target the provided GL context.
-- Deterministic timing: a single `swap_buffers()` call per loop orchestrates every commit that needs to happen.

-## Roadmap

-- ✅ Global render loop & commit model
-- ✅ Fence strategy plus refresh-rate grouping metadata
-- ✅ 3-state display mode system
-- ✅ Complete `Monitor::swap_buffers()` implementation
-- 🚧 Cursor plane API